Szeged Synagogue: Architecture

-The building's interior, with its 48.5 m tall domed ceiling, draws on multiple historical styles to produce its overall Art Nouveau/Moorish Revival style.
-The rib-like wall above the organ has Gothic origins, while the columns supporting the galleries are Roman.
+The interior of the synagogue building, with its 48.5 m tall domed ceiling, draws on multiple historical styles to produce a blend of Art Nouveau and Moorish Revival styles.
+The rib-like wall above the organ has Gothic Revival origins, while the columns supporting the galleries are Roman.
 The interior of the great dome, and all of the building's stained glass, are the work of the artist Miksa Róth.

 The design of the Torah Ark alludes to the Holy of Holies in the Temple of Solomon by using sittimwood from the banks of Nile, the wood called for in the building of the Temple of Solomon in 1 Kings.
 The hinges are in the shape of the Hyssop plant, a plant used in the ancient Temple service.

-The Szeged Synagogue is the second largest in Hungary after the Dohány Street Synagogue in Budapest, and the 4th largest in the world.
+The Szeged Synagogue is the second largest in Hungary after the Dohány Street Synagogue in Budapest, and the fourth largest in the world.